The City of Selkirk presents Canada Day at the Selkirk Waterfront on Saturday, July 1.

 Selkirk Park Pool

-Inside beautiful Selkirk Park surrounded by mature trees, manicured grass, and a sandy beach is a one-of-a-kind 110 by 95-metre pool that holds about 5 million litres of water!
-With a paved bottom and a measure, gradual dept. increase of 1.5 metres, Selkirk Park Pool offers swimmers a unique experience, complete with an 18 Feature Splash Pad adjacent to the swimming pool!
+Inside beautiful Selkirk Park surrounded by mature trees, manicured grass, and a sandy beach is a one-of-a-kind 110 by 95-metre pool that holds approximately 5 million litres of water!
+With a paved bottom and a accessible beach entry, Selkirk Park Pool offers swimmers a unique experience, complete with an 18 Feature Splash Pad adjacent to the swimming pool!

 Pool Hours for Canada Day are 12:00 – 8:00 PM (weather permitting)